SoftwareEngineeringToolDemos/ICSE-2011-Bug-Query-Language/README.md

 * :x: Binaries (not available)
 * :white_check_mark: [Video Demonstration](https://www.youtube.com/watch?v=yzm9iD5Ow9w)

 This tool was certified as unworkable since the only link to the tool in the paper is broken.
-Either that or the page has been pulled down permanently.
 <p>
 This repository was constructed by [Kahan Prabhu](https://github.com/KahanPrabhu/) under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).